The Solstice House

 *Families who send aides or volunteer during program days receive half-price tuition — our way of honoring the extra time, care, and love you bring to our community.

-At Rise, we believe community and learning should be within reach for all families.
+We believe community and learning should be within reach for all families.
 Whether you join us for the full month, a single themed week, or just our community gatherings, there’s a place for you here.

 Meet the Founder